-In a true sense this forest known as Evergreen Forest.
-The total forest occupied with many trees.
+In a true sense Lawachara Forest known as Evergreen Forest.
+The total forest occupied by many trees.
 There are 167 species of different common and rare plants at Lawchara Forest.
 I saw many types of bamboo trees around the forest, and one named in Bengali as Mrittika Bansh (Bamboo).

 There are many tall trees, where Chapalish Tree (Artocarpus Chama) was much common.
 The fruit of this tree is edible.
 And came to know many Tribals inside the forest collect those fruits and also Fig Tree (known as Ficus in Asia) fruits to eat.